gnome-terminator/docs/source/index.rst

 Welcome to Terminator's documentation!
 ======================================

-This is the beginnings of a manual for Terminator.
-Sometimes it is not always clear just how many little shortcuts and features there are in Terminator.
-This guide hopes to reduce the confusion.
+Sometimes it is not always
+clear just how many little shortcuts and features there are in Terminator.
+This manual hopes to reduce the confusion.

 A quick word on style.
 I have none. 😃 I have an casual way of talking and writing, and a strange sense of humour.
 I also tend to use random pop-culture references